-The focus of this course is the literacy development of the pre-K-3 child.
+The focus of this course is on the literacy development of children in pre-K to grade 3.
 The course covers the developmental process of literacy acquisition and the use of appropriate methods, models, and strategies for encouraging literacy growth.
-Early literacy concepts of phonemic awareness, word identification, phonics, vocabulary, fluency, comprehension cultural and linguistic diversity, and language differences and delays are examined.
-The role of parents, community, and assessment tools will be explored.
+Early literacy concepts of phonemic awareness, word identification, phonics, vocabulary, fluency, and comprehension are examined.
+Additionally, language differences, cultural and linguistic diversity, and language delays are addressed.
+The role of parents, community, and assessment tools are explored.

 Survey of many genres of literature; principles of selection and evaluation; the rich role of literature in todays classroom; planning a literature-based reading program; literacy analysis of social issues, culture and diversity that can be taught using a wide assortment of compelling literature to create deeper understandings of best practices to prepare children for todays world.
 LA